Thank you for reading our post, please rate this article at the end.

 The heavier your fifth-wheel trailer, the more money you’ll need to spend on a fifth-wheel hitch.

-Aside from the maximum load capacity, the price of a fifth-wheel hitch is also affected by the cost of additional features and the type of the fifth-wheel hitch.
+Aside from the maximum load capacity, the price of a fifth-wheel hitch is also affected by the cost of additional features and the type of fifth-wheel hitch.

 For example, if you’re deciding between a manual and an automatic sliding hitch, you would not expect their prices to be slightly different.